ngircd/ngircd/INSTALL.md

 # [ngIRCd](https://ngircd.barton.de) - Internet Relay Chat Server

-This document explains how to install and configure ngIRCd, the lightweight Internet Relay Chat (IRC) server.
+This document explains how to install, the lightweight Internet Relay Chat (IRC) server.

 The first section lists noteworthy changes to earlier releases; you definitely should read this when upgrading your setup!
 But you can skip over this section when you do a fresh installation.

-All the subsequent sections describe the steps required to install and configure ngIRCd.
+All the subsequent sections describe the steps required to build and install ngIRCd from sources.
+The information given here is not relevant when you are using packages provided by your operating system vendor or third-party repositories.

-Please see the file `doc/QuickStart.md` in the `doc/` directory and [online](https://ngircd.barton.de/doc/QuickStart.md) on the homepage for some configuration examples.
+Please see the file `doc/QuickStart.md` in the `doc/` directory and [online](https://ngircd.barton.de/doc/QuickStart.md) on the homepage for information about configuring ngIRCd, including some configuration examples.

 ## Upgrade Information